kidGodzilla/drop-in-web-components/README.md

 ## Getting Started

-Browse to the <a href="https://github.com/kidGodzilla/drop-in-web-components/tree/master/components#drop-in-component-gallery">Component Gallery</a> to see a list of components currently available.
+Browse to the <a href="components#drop-in-component-gallery">Component Gallery</a> to see a list of components currently available.

 ## Contributing